-OWASP top 10 offers one of the most important guardrails for building and maintaining software with better security best practices.
-The understanding of these threat vectors can lead to a more systematic approach when it comes to protecting our businesses, but also rings a waking alarm that security doesn’t stop here.
-At Avatao, we compiled several exercises that help our clients take a deeper look into the world of the most popular vulnerabilites reported by the OWASP community.
+OWASP top 10 offers the most important guidelines for building and maintaining software with better security practices.
+When it comes to protecting our businesses, understanding these threat vectors can lead to a more systematic approach.
+But it also alerts us to the fact that security doesn’t stop here.
+At Avatao, we compiled several exercises that help our clients take a deeper look into the most popular vulnerabilities reported by the OWASP community.

 Discover Avatao’s OWASP Top 10 training

 Topics developers can practice through real-life scenarios include:

 Injection flaws such as SQL happen, when as part of a command or query, untrusted data is sent to an interpreter.
 The attacker’s data is able to make the interpreter execute unwanted commands, or even access unauthorized data.

 When authentication functions of applications are not implemented properly, attackers can easily compromise passwords, session tokens, or keys, and take advantage of other flaws in order to identify as other users.

 Sensitive web application data, such as financial information, which is weakly protected or not encrypted, can be stolen or modified by attackers and used to commit credit card fraud, identity theft, and many other crimes.